Giving What We Can is a nonprofit with the mission of making giving effectively and significantly a cultural norm.

 Giving What We Can was founded in 2009 by Toby Ord (a philosopher at the University of Oxford), his wife Bernadette Young (a physician in training at the time), and William MacAskill (another philosopher at the University of Oxford).
 Today, our team is managed by an Executive Director (Luke Freeman) who is overseen by the Trustees of Effective Ventures Foundation (EV Foundation).

-As of November 2022, almost everyone in our team has signed the Giving What We Can Pledge to give 10% of their income to effective charities throughout their lifetime.
+As of November 2023, everyone in our team has signed the Giving What We Can Pledge to give 10% of their income to effective charities throughout their lifetime.
 While this isn’t a requirement to join the team, it reflects our commitment to our mission.

 Giving What We Can is funded through a combination of direct donations from members and other individuals, as well as grants from philanthropic foundations.
-So far our largest funders have been Open Philanthropy and the Future Fund.
+So far our largest funder has been Open Philanthropy.
+In 2022, we received funding from the Future Fund.
 We don’t take any fees from donors who use our platform or from organisations we choose to recommend.

 Being funded by large philanthropic foundations provides some advantages compared to relying on individual donors: